netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Amazon Pay For Europe
 ~~~~~~~~~~~~~~~~~~~~~

-The module *DHL Versenden* is compatible with the module *Amazon Pay For Europe* from version 1.0.16 onwards.
+The module is compatible with the extension *Creativestyle Amazon Pay For Europe*,
+version **1.0.16** or higher.

-In addition to the version, a setting must be made in the configuration of the Amazon Pay Module.
+To make sure the address is saved correctly, the following setting must be made in the
-Which can be found here:
+configuration of the Amazon Pay Module:

 ::

-    System → Configuration → creativestyle → Amazon Pay → General Settings → Enable Login with Amazon
+    System → Configuration → creativestyle → Amazon Pay → General Settings →
+    Enable Login with Amazon → Yes

+.. admonition:: Important

-This setting must be set to Yes, otherwise no address information will be sent to DHL during checkout.
+   This setting **must be enabled**, otherwise the address will not be saved correctly and
-These would have to be maintained manually later in the order within the Magento Backend.
+   therefore cannot be sent to DHL.
+The address would have to be edited manually later.

-There is also a known problem with the existence of several active delivery methods.
-DHL Services are not displayed for the delivery method.
-These are displayed as soon as an action such as
-*change address* is performed or the page has been reloaded.
-The bug is known and will be fixed in future versions.

 .. raw:: pdf